rahmcoff/ESDocs/docs/room-editor/behaviours/animation.md

 This will make the animation animate backwards after it completed its path.

-The `On Complete` targets are triggered when the animation reaches the Waypoint.
+The `On Complete` targets are triggered and the `Output Value` is sent when the animation reaches the Waypoint.

 ### :small_orange_diamond:Pause (sec)